1998 Ford F150 Cylinder misfire at acceleration

 • 7 POSTS

 OMG, I may have just discovered my problem!
 We'll see.
 I went to pull my currently misfiring plug #4 out and discovered there was oil surrounding my plug deep down in that hole.
 That reminded me that one of the first things I suspected was the oil I found around my #2 cylinder.
 I forgot, because I steam cleaned the area and it never came back.
 I don't know, perhaps that small leak plugged itself and the oil forced itself out in another place - I understand old gaskets can do that.
 So, I cleaned it all up and added quite of bit of dielectric grease in and around the boot.
 I just drove a few miles and it feels like a brand new truck.
 When I got back and looked at #4, there was no oil around it.
 Maybe it's a very slow leak.
-So, I am assuming this would be the valve cover gasket?
+So, I am assuming this would be the valve cover gasket??
 Your opinion would be appreciated.

-Thanks for all the advice bmrfixit!
+Thanks for all the advice bmrfixit!!

 Jeff

-Sunday, May 23rd, 2010 AT 1:00 PM
+May 23, 2010 at 1:00 PM

 BMRFIXIT